Upper bound of transient growth in accelerating and decelerating wall-driven flows using the Lyapunov method: Upper Bound of Transient Growth Using Lyapunov Method

 \section{Upper Bound of Transient Growth Using Lyapunov Method}

-This section presents our core contribution: a Lyapunov-based approach for rigorously bounding maximal transient energy growth of time-varying shear flows, which will be formulated in Theorem \ref{thm:LMI}.
+This section presents our core contribution: a Lyapunov-based approach for certifying the uniform stability, bounding maximal transient energy growth, and constructing an invariant set for time-varying shear flows, which will be formulated in Theorem \ref{thm:LMI}.
 Similar LMI for time-invariant systems has been used in, e.g., Refs. \cite{kalur2021nonlinear,whidborne2007minimization}.
 We start by introducing the uniform stability of time-varying systems. \begin{definition}[Definition 4.4 in \cite{khalil2002nonlinear}] The equilibrium point $\boldsymbol{x}=0$ of \eqref{eq:discrtizedformlinearsystem} is uniformly stable if, for each $\epsilon>0$, there is $\delta=\delta(\epsilon)>0$, independent of $t_0$, such that $\|\boldsymbol{x}(t_0)\|<\delta \Rightarrow \|\boldsymbol{x}(t)\|<\epsilon,\;\forall t\geq t_0>0$. \end{definition}

 \begin{theorem} Given a linear time-varying system in \eqref{eq:discrtizedformlinearsystem}.
 If we can find a continuously differentiable Hermitian matrix $\boldsymbol{P}(t)$ and $\overline{G}>0$ by solving